AmandaMisjuwar/helix_test_log_stuff/DesignDocument.md

 ## High-level diagram

 # Requirements
-# User stories
-User story |
+User stories |
 ------ |
-As a user, I want to know how often a specific error appears in my application’s builds, so that I can investigate the underlying cause. ||
+As a user, I want to know how often a specific error appears in my application’s builds, so that I can investigate the underlying cause. |
-As a user, I want to know which builds are causing a repetitive error, so I can investigate the underlying cause. ||
+As a user, I want to know which builds are causing a repetitive error, so I can investigate the underlying cause. |
 As a user, I want to see repeatedly occurring errors over a certain date range, so that I have more details when I need to investigate a certain issue.|